Generalized Anxiety Disorder

 - Hot flashes

 High-potency benzodiazepines relieve symptoms quickly and have few side effects, although drowsiness can be a problem.
 Because people can develop a tolerance to them—and would have to continue increasing the dosage to get the same effect—benzodiazepines are generally prescribed for short periods of time.
-People who have had problems with drug or alcohol abuse are not usually good candidates for these medications because they may become dependent.
+People who have had problems with drug or alcohol use are not usually good candidates for these medications because they may become dependent.

 Some people experience withdrawal symptoms when they stop taking benzodiazepines abruptly instead of tapering off, and anxiety can return once the medication is stopped.
 Potential problems with benzodiazepines have led some physicians to shy away from using them, or to use them in inadequate doses, even when they are of potential benefit to the patient.
 Alprazolam is a benzodiazepine that is helpful for panic disorder and GAD.
 Clonazepam (Klonopin) is used for social phobia and GAD.

-Psychotherapy involves talking with a trained mental health professional, such as a psychiatrist, psychologist, social worker or counselor to learn how to deal with problems like anxiety disorders.
+Psychotherapy involves talking with a trained mental health professional, such as a psychiatrist, psychologist, social worker, or counselor to learn how to deal with problems like anxiety disorders.

 For many people, the best approach to treatment is medication combined with therapy.
-As stated earlier, it is important to give any treatment a fair trial.
-And if one approach doesn't work, the odds are that another one will.